Volscente/NexusLLM/docs/transformers.md

 ## Pre-Training
+### Objective
 Given an input sequence of tokens (e.g., words), predict the next token.
-This is generally known as *Pre-Training* phase and it is done by feeding to the Transformer a huge amount of Internet text data.
+This is generally known as *Pre-Training* phase, and it is done by feeding to the Transformer a huge amount of Internet text data.

+### Data Preparation
+The massive dataset required for the pre-training has to be carefully curated by:
+- Cleaning data
+- Remove duplicates
+- Tokenization
+- Remove problematic data

+### Distributed Training
+It is a combination of different parallelisation strategies:
+- **Data Parallel** - Split the training dataset into batches and run them on parallel GPUs at the same time.
+The only requirement is to add gradient synchronisation at the end of each batch step.
+Since gradients are computed in parallel, there is not a linear decrease of the training time.
+Feasible only if the memory is not a constraint.
+- **Model Parallelism** - If the memory is a constraint, this strategy allows to split the model into several GPUs, thus reducing the memory requirement as the number of GPUs increases.
+    - **Pipeline Parallel** - Each layer is loaded into a GPU.
+    - **Tensor Parallel** - It splits each layer into multiple GPUs, further refining the Pipeline Parallelism

 ## Fine-Tuning
 In order to be useful enough, after the Pre-Training operation, the model goes to another training step called *Fine-Tuning*.